BSski/django-images-api/README.md

 - the code has docstrings,
 - and it's easily deployable via docker, but you need your own AWS architecture (Localstack will be added soon),
 - there is a CI/CD pipeline which would run tests if I wrote them, it runs black linter check, dockerizes the project and deploys it to Heroku from the Docker container,
-- and there are authentication and authorization mechanisms.
+- there are authentication and authorization mechanisms: user's JWT token is saved as cookie, but it can also be passed in requests as a bearer token.

 ## :hammer: Technologies used